saasmanual/website/src/content/articles/product-definition/index.md

 **But how?**

 I started with the SaaS Manual landing page and the idea to send out a regular email to anyone who signed up.
 It turned out that there is a lot that goes into building a SaaS product.
-After sending out a few emails, I started feeling that I wasn't able to go into enough detail in one post so started thinking about a solution for this.
+After sending out a few emails, I started feeling that I wasn't able to go into enough detail in one post so I started thinking about a solution for this.
 At the same time, I started adding the "What's new" section to posts.
 You see in this post, a lot already has happened in the past week.

 Based on a few conversations in the SaaS Manual Discord channel, I got two ideas:

 ## 1. Allow to dive deep into topics

 When I write new posts, I use a lot of terminology which might not be clear to folks.
 Terminology like CodePipeline, Cloudflare Workers, and much more.
-It is impossible to explain everything in one post, the post simply would become too large, so I was looking for a way to allow you to dive deeper into topics.
-Based on your need and your current understanding of technology.
+It is impossible to explain everything in one post, the post simply would become too large.
+I was looking for a way to allow you to dive deeper into topics, based on your need and your current understanding of technology.

 At the same time, a SaaS Manual user, Alejandro suggested having a "tools" directory, of all tools I am using, because there are a lot.
 I put these two requirements together and came up with the following list: